argl/elixir-couch/README.md

-# Couch
+# Elixir-Couch

-Elixir-couch is my attempt at a feature-complete Apache CouchDB client, written Elixir.
+Elixir-Couch is my attempt at a feature-complete [Apache CouchDB](http://couchdb.apache.org) client, written in [Elixir](http://elixir-lang.org).
-It is modelled tightly after Benoit's couchbeam library.
-This project is also a learning experience for me, so don't expect too much for now.
-On the other hand, I do plan to integrate it into some larger real-word application and actually use it.
+It is modelled tightly after [Benoit's couchbeam library](https://github.com/benoitc/couchbeam).
+It project is also a learning  experience for me, so don't expect too much for now.
+On the other hand, I _do_ plan to integrate it into some larger real-word application and actually use it.

-The whole thing is not really usable currently since only a handful servre-related api calls are implemented.
-Stay tuned to see the project evolve.
+The whole thing is currently not really usable since only a handful server-related api calls are implemented.
+The tests work though.
+Stay tuned to see the project evolve (or me failing)